 Open ankle fusions are performed on those who may be suffering from an ankle disorder or deformity.
 Are you a candidate for this procedure?
 Learn more here.

-Arthroplasty surgery, while not as common as other foot surgeries, is usually the last resort for those with joint problems in their feet or ankles.
+Arthroplasty surgery is not as common as other foot surgeries, and is usually the last resort for those with joint problems in their feet or ankles.

 Foot amputation can be a very traumatic experience.
 Learn what happens before, during, and after this procedure to help a loved one or yourself understand it better.

 Considering laser treatment for your toenail fungus?
 Learn about the entire process here.

 Bunion surgery is generally a last resort for foot doctors that have stubborn bunions.
 Learn more about the procedure, who’s a candidate and why, and the risks involved.